wmcbrine/wmcbrine.github.io/pbm/README.md

 Self-portrait of a Timex Sinclair 2068, which I'll describe further later.

-Since there vastly more Spectrums than 2068s in the world -- and the picture format is the same -- I've labelled this converter as being for Spectrum images.
+Since there are vastly more Spectrums than 2068s in the world -- and the picture format is the same -- I've labelled this converter as being for Spectrum images.